DanielHuey/avr-utils/README.md

 Release notes section.

+### 0.0.3

+-   Changed README to use gifs
+-   Changed all video assets to gifs

 ### 0.0.2

 -   Better integration with Assembly language development.
 -   Code coloring following tmLanguage rules for both `avr-c` and `asm/s`.
+-   Published to VSCode Marketplace

 ### 0.0.1